ethicalAndroid/Pandoc-HowTo/README.md

 By Mateo de la Rosa.

-This is the second Github Pages project, created for a User Documentation college course.
+This is the third Github Pages project, created for a User Documentation college course.

 This project website is made help writers new to the Pandoc conversion tool step through converting their first files.